spawaskar-cora/cora-docs/docs/forensics-anthro-guide/zones.md

-In this section we present the images used in the Zonation Method for inventory of fragmented human remains, along with captions and desciptions of each of the zones.
-The zone method of skeletal specimen inventory is drawn from Knusel CJ, Outram AK (2004) Fragmentation: The zonation method applied to fragmented human remains from archaeological and forensic contexts.
+In this section we present the images used in the zonation method for inventory of fragmented human remains, along with captions and desciptions of each of the zones.
+The zone method of skeletal specimen inventory is derived from Knusel & Outram (2004) Fragmentation: The zonation method applied to fragmented human remains from archaeological and forensic contexts.
 Environmental Archaeology, 9(1):85-98.
+Images derived from Knusel and Outram (2004) by Elizabeth Lockett and Nandar Yukyi.

 # **SKULL**
 ## **Cranium**